How to Become a Doctor: Real Steps, Real Talk, and Premed Advice You Actually Need

 - Stack your schedule with science courses: biology, chemistry, physics.

 - Practice managing heavy workloads without burning out.
-Learn how to study, manage your time, and juggle different tasks.
+Learn how to study, manage your time, and juggle different demands.

-- Start exploring healthcare careers—shadow doctors, volunteer, ask questions.
+- Start exploring healthcare — shadow doctors, volunteer, ask questions.

-- Learn about your self.
+- Learn about yourself.
 Like music?
 Join the band.
 Want to run a marathon?
 Go out for cross country.
 Learn what you like and don’t like now.
-Your hobbies and outside interests will sustain you through some tought times ahead!
+Your hobbies and outside interests will sustain you through some tough times ahead.

 Step 2: Choose the Right College Major (Hint: It’s Not Just “Premed”)

-Medical schools want to see you can handle tough science courses, not that you followed some cookie-cutter path.
+Medical schools want to see you can handle tough science courses — not that you followed a cookie-cutter path.
 They also want to learn about you.
-Tell a story about your interests, strengths, and struggles through the classes you take and the activities you participate in.
+Tell a story about your interests, strengths, and struggles through the classes you take and the activities you pursue.

 Action Steps: